synfonaut/Open-Directory/README.md

 ## TODO

 ### data model
-* react should display entries immediately on category change and only update UI if it needs to after network fetch
 * protcol would be nice to have a stable category_id to filter on

-* if you actually fetch sub category entries you could cache results slightly more and no loading screen
-* need subcategory counts working
 * pagination of queries
 * dedicated protocol
  - works compatible with forking